 The way in which Demand has chosen to display his film Tunnel relates it closely to the still photographs for which he is chiefly known.
 The thick perspex projection screen, standing just proud of the wall, gives the film the same permanent, object quality, as his photographs, which occupy a realm somewhere between two dimensions and sculpture.
 Like a number of his contemporaries working with photography, Demand is fascinated by the nature of perception and the way in which media-generated images structure our experience of the world, to the point where they become more real than reality itself.
-As one critic has described it, in viewing Demand’s work, ‘you watch yourself watching’2.
+As one critic has described it, in viewing Demand's work, 'you watch yourself watching'[fn]Joshua Decter, in Thomas Demand, exh. cat., Galerie de I'ancienne paste, Le Channel, Calais/Centre d'art contemporain de Vassiviere en Limousin, 1996[/fn].
 The work takes for granted the by now commonplace assertion that photography (and film) can no longer be relied upon to act as a true document of the outside world.

 Although at first sight Demand's photographs appear to depict real places, primarily modernist urban structures and interiors, the artist quite literally takes the illusion apart at the seams by making no attempt to disguise the joins and folds in the paper models which are the actual subjects of his photographs.
 It is worth noting that rather than using his camera to document a completed model from a particular viewpoint, Demand first sets up the camera in a fixed position and then builds the model in front of it, constantly checking through the lens as he works.
 This allows him to adjust the details and perspective of the actual model to meet his compositional needs, a process directly inverse to the digital manipulation that is now common practice in much photography.

-The uneasy familiarity of place which pervades Tunnel, that uncanny sense of ‘having been here before’, also characterises Demand’s output in general.
+The uneasy familiarity of place which pervades Tunnel, that uncanny sense of 'having been here before', also characterises Demand's output in general.
 The sources for his works lie as much in memory, often of a collective, near-subconscious nature, as in specific events or images.
-That said, he frequently bases them on pre-existing photographs, culled from newspapers and books, of locations which though seemingly banal are in fact charged with a sometimes troubling historical significance.3 As with the film Tunnel, the deliberately vague titles of his photographs - Room, Office, Barn - and the absence of any figures or obvious narrative; invite the audience, like actors stepping onto an empty filmset, to project their own stories onto these blank yet evocative images.
+That said, he frequently bases them on pre-existing photographs, culled from newspapers and books, of locations which though seemingly banal are in fact charged with a sometimes troubling historical significance.[fn]Thus one discovers that particular images reference, for example, the bunker in which an attempt was made to kill Hitler, an office at the ex-Stasi headquarters in East Berlin, ransacked by people looking for their secret files, or the barn which Jackson Pollock used as a studio.[/fn] As with the film Tunnel, the deliberately vague titles of his photographs - Room, Office, Barn - and the absence of any figures or obvious narrative; invite the audience, like actors stepping onto an empty filmset, to project their own stories onto these blank yet evocative images.